Review of 'The Fault in Our Stars' Book and Movie

 The adults do a great job as well, though the parents tend to come off a little one dimensional, but this is how they come across in the book too.
 Besides, it is not their story.
 They’re there to physically and emotionally support their children while being directly affected by their circumstances.
 Like most parents dealing with their children's cancer, they feel strong enough to keep fighting for their kids but also realistic about their conditions which cause them to exhibit some very raw and painful emotions.

 Willem Dafoe was not who I had in mind to play Peter Van Houten, and I was sad that one of my favorite Van Houten scenes in the book was not included, but this is not Van Houten’s story either, despite the fact that he has an interesting one to tell and is one of those characters that you both hate and feel bad for.
 Still, he plays the perfect sympathetic jerk that you love to hate, not so much a villain as a fallen hero.

 Will you go to see 'The Fault In Our Stars' in theaters?

 - 0% Not Sure

 This poll is now closed to voting.

-If you want to see an unconventional, as far from a Lifetime TV movie as you can get, cancer story, watch or read The Fault In Our Stars.
-You don't have to be a teenager to become invested in Hazel and Augustus' story, and if you are, this is a story with real stakes and real emotions that won't talk down to you.
+If you want to see an unconventional, as far from a Lifetime TV movie as you can get cancer story, watch or read The Fault In Our Stars.
+You don't have to be a teenager to become invested in Hazel and Augustus' story, but if you are, this is a story with real stakes and real emotions that won't talk down to you.
 The world needs more stories like it, and with the success of both the book and movie, maybe we will get them.

 What did you think of "The Fault In Our Stars" book?